sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics1.svg'</img>

+<img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics2.png'</img>

 Turtle graphics can be combined with the music blocks.
-By placing graphics blocks, e.g., Forward, inside of Note blocks, the graphics stay in sync with the music.
-In this example, each time the pitch is raised by one half step, the pen size decreases and the pen color increases.
+By placing graphics blocks, e.g., Forward and Right, inside of Note blocks, the graphics stay in sync with the music.
+In this example, the turtle moves forward each time a quarter note is played.
+It turns right during the eighth note.
+The pitch is raised by one half step, the pen size decreases, and the pen color increases at each step in the inner repeat loop.

-<img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics2.png'</img>

-The output of the program after running five times.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics3.svg'</img>